Ankr-network/game-unreal-aptos-sdk/README.md

 ### EncodeSubmission
 Call EncodeSubmission function with the encode submission request created to obtain a BCS serialized data.

-Whats happening in this function is to send the raw transaction request to Aptos to serialize the data for us, as BCS serialization plugin is available only for Rust, Python and Typescript at the moment so Aptos provides one for us, see [here](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/encode_submission).
+Whats happening in this function is to send the raw transaction request to Aptos to serialize the data for us, as BCS serialization plugin is available only for Rust, Python and Typescript at the moment so Aptos provides one for us as we don't have any in C++ yet, see [here](https://fullnode.devnet.aptoslabs.com/v1/spec#/operations/encode_submission).

 <img width="769" alt="2" src="https://user-images.githubusercontent.com/99165088/204404841-c64c946d-d000-4619-8735-65e133c132a1.png">